Generating a Paracosm for Training-Free Zero-Shot Composed Image Retrieval: Experiments

 \subsection{Analyses and Ablation Study}

-Paracosm (\cref{fig:framework}) employs a hyperparameter $\lambda$ (Eq.~\ref{eq:features}) to control the contribution of modification texts from the query.
-We tuned $\lambda$ on the CIRR validation set using CLIP ViT-B/32 and set $\lambda=0.3$ throughout our work. \cref{fig:lambda} studies its effects on the final CIR performance over the benchmarks.
-Interestingly, $\lambda=0.3$ consistently produces the highest numeric metrics on all the benchmarks.

-{\bf Reference image editing vs. Text-to-Image generation.} When generating mental images for multimodal queries, our Paracosm leverages the LMM to directly edit the reference images based on modification texts.
+When generating mental images for multimodal queries, our Paracosm leverages the LMM to directly edit the reference images based on modification texts.
 In comparison, another workaround is T2I generation, as done in the recent work \cite{Li_2025_IPCIR}: generating descriptions for reference images using an LMM, then modifying the descriptions based on modification texts using an LLM, and lastly generating mental images based on the modified descriptions. \Cref{tab:further_analysis} compares them, clearly showing that Paracosm's design choice leads to better performance.

 {\bf Different image generator.} We compare the results of Paracosm using Qwen-Image-Edit~\cite{wu2025qwenimagetechnicalreport} and another open-source image generator, LongCat-Image-Edit~\cite{team2025longcat}, on the CIRR test set without tuning hyperparameters or prompts.
 The results in \Cref{tab:further_analysis} show stable performance of Paracosm with different generators.